How Stress Affects the Body: Skin, Hormones, Reproductive Health, and Digestion

 • Metabolic disorders (e.g. diabetes, obesity)

-Stress felt in the body causes the release of cortisol and impacts many different hormones in the body.
-Changes in the release of cortisol impacts the functioning of our reproductive systems, which include body organs such as breasts, ovaries, uterus, cervix, vagina, penis, and testes.
+Yes, stress can affect your reproductive system.
+Stress felt in the body causes the release of cortisol and impacts many different hormones in your body.
+Changes in the release of cortisol impacts the functioning of our reproductive systems, which include your breasts, ovaries, uterus, cervix, vagina, penis, and testes.

-Stress can also exacerbate or worsen pre-existing reproductive health conditions.
+Stress can also exacerbate or worsen any pre-existing reproductive health conditions you have.
 People with herpes simplex are more likely to experience outbreaks in times of increased stress, and people who have uterine fibroids or endometriosis can see a worsening of their symptoms due to increased stress.
-Stress also impacts the immune system, which can lead to a worsening of sexually transmitted infections caused by viruses, including HIV.
+Stress also impacts your immune system, which can lead to a worsening of sexually transmitted infections caused by viruses, including HIV.

-The gastrointestinal system, more commonly known as the digestive system or the gut, is made up of all the gastrointestinal organs that are connected from the mouth to the anus, including the esophagus, stomach, liver, pancreas, and intestines.
+The gastrointestinal system, more commonly known as the digestive system or the gut, is made up of all the gastrointestinal organs that are connected from your mouth to your anus, including the esophagus, stomach, liver, pancreas, and intestines.

-Stress can affect the digestive system in many ways.
-Stress can also cause decreased blood flow to the gut, affecting its functioning.
-When people are stressed, their appetite can increase or decrease which can impact their overall health.
+Stress can affect your digestive system in many ways.
+Stress can also cause decreased blood flow to your gut, affecting its functioning.
+When you’re stressed, your appetite can increase or decrease which can impact your overall health.
 Stress can cause muscle spasms, diarrhea, and constipation.
 It can also affect digestion and the absorption of nutrients, and cause inflammation.
 Individuals suffering from stress may also increase their use of alcohol and tobacco, which can cause heartburn.
 In severe stress, vomiting may be triggered, and chronic vomiting can damage the esophagus in the long term.

 People who experience a lot of stress early in life may experience different development in their nervous systems and stress reactions.
 This can lead to chronic stress, and an increased risk of gut diseases or dysfunction later in life.